mahes-a/StagingBuild/README.md

  ##### Create the Orchestration Pipeline to execute the notebooks

-*The idea behind having seperate pipeline for neotebook execution is to speretae the ingestion from curation*
+*The idea behind having separate pipeline for notebook execution is to separate the ingestion from curation*
  - Browse to your Fabric enabled workspace in Power Bi and switch to Data Factory and create a new pipeline

   <img width="388" alt="image" src="https://github.com/mahes-a/StagingBuild/assets/120069348/5d27b4f1-b4a0-4ff0-9483-f6babc7b0cf6">

 - Name the Pipeline related to Bronze Curation , For example "PL_Curate_Bronze"

-- Lookup the tables which have succesful ingestion completed and ready to curated.
+- Lookup the tables which have successful ingestion completed and ready to curated.

  <img width="703" alt="image" src="https://github.com/mahes-a/StagingBuild/assets/120069348/06f6c6c9-8d0f-498d-9f3f-f7dbed7637f5">